Rupert Murdoch Fast Facts

 1976 - Purchases the New York Post.

-1977 - Purchase New York Magazine, Corp., which includes New York magazine and The Village Voice.
+1977 - Purchases New York Magazine, Corp., which includes New York magazine and The Village Voice.
 Murdoch has since sold both The Village Voice and New York magazine.

 1979 - Forms News Corporation in Australia.